Addis Ababa Bole International Airport

 Addis Ababa Bole International Airport (IATA: ADD, ICAO: HAAB) is an international airport in Addis Ababa, Ethiopia.
 It is in the Bole district, 6 km southeast of the city centre and 65 km north of Bishoftu.
 The airport was formerly known as Haile Selassie I International Airport.
-It is the main hub of Ethiopian Airlines, the national airline that serves destinations in Ethiopia and throughout the African continent, as well as nonstop service to Asia, Europe, North America and South America.
+It is the main hub of Ethiopian Airlines, the national airline that serves destinations in Ethiopia and throughout the African continent, as well as connections to Asia, Europe, North America and South America.
 The airport is also the base of the Ethiopian Aviation Academy.
-As of June 2018, nearly 450 flights per day were departing from and arriving at the airport.
+As of June 2018, nearly 380 flights per day were using the airport.

 History

-In 1960, Ethiopian Airlines realized the runway at Lidetta was too short for its new jet aircraft, the Boeing 720.
+In 1960, Ethiopian Airlines realized the runway at Lideta was too short for its new jet aircraft, the Boeing 720.
 Thus a new airport was built at Bole.

 By December 1962 the new runway and control tower were operational.
 In 1997, an expansion plan was announced for the airport.
 This expansion was done in three phases: